 Campus Health & Safety

-As previously announced, residential and commuter students are required to be vaccinated and upload their vaccine records to their Student Health Portal at least two weeks prior to arriving to campus, no later than August 13.
-The vaccine requirement for students is not in effect until the start of the fall semester.
-Requests for exemptions for medical or religious reasons are being considered on a case-by-case basis.
-Less than 5% of the student body have been approved for exemptions.
+For the fall 2021 semester, residential and commuter students were required to be vaccinated and upload their vaccine records to their Student Health Portal at least two weeks prior to arriving to campus for the fall 2021 semester.
+Requests for exemptions for medical or religious reasons were considered on a case-by-case basis.
+Less than five percent of the student body were approved for exemptions.

 Faculty and Staff